Who’s Liable In a Car Accident?

 What Are Negligent Driving Behaviors?

 Negligence is defined as reckless driving behavior that, 1) violates traffic laws /or, 2. is dangerous to the driver or other drivers on the road.
-Some of the more common types of negligent driving behavior includes:
+Some of the more common types of negligent driving behavior include: